Signaturgruppen-A-S/privilege-management-docs/index.md

 Authorization: Bearer {access token}
 GET https://pp.netseidbroker.dk/privileges-api/api/v1/identity/privileges
 ```
-> **NOTE** This is the only Privilege API that accepts end-user access tokens from NeB OIDC flows
+> **NOTE** This is the only Privilege API that accepts an end-user **access token** received from a NeB OIDC flow

 ### Example with access token from brokerdemo
 The online demo login site for Nets eID Broker is found at https://brokerdemo-pp.signaturgruppen.dk/ and allows for setting up many of the possible authentication flows available throught the Nets eID Broker platform.

-After a successful login, the user is sent to a page that lists all claims received by the service provider (the demo site) and furhter lists the various tokens received from the OpenID Connect flow.
+After a successful login, the user is sent to a page that lists all claims received by the service provider (the demo site) and further lists the various tokens received from the OpenID Connect flow.
 Here you can see and copy the received access token for the flow and use this to test out the basic runtime integration to the privilege API using access tokens.

 In the following a login was made through the demo site with a MitID test user and then the privileges owned by Signaturgruppen, as the demo site is a Signaturgruppen site, assigned to this user is returned.